 ACCA members must comply with the requirements of the International Standard on Quality Control 1 (ISQC 1).
 This is why ACCA has developed a guide designed to assist firms to implement the requirements of ISQC 1 and to understand all the practical issues involved.
 International Standard on Quality Control 1: Practical guidance for small and medium sized audit firms includes the following features:

 - detailed guidance on all aspects of ISQC 1 implementation

 - example policies and procedures which firms can easily tailor to meet their practices' individual needs

 - a set of example forms and checklists covering: acceptance and continuance, fitness and propriety, independence, cold file review procedures and more.

 Policies and procedures may be tailored on screen, and the forms and checklists may be completed either on screen or manually.

 The guidance is relevant to all small and medium sized audit firms, and not just those based in the UK or Ireland.
 Developed with the assistance of ACCA's Practice Monitoring Directorate, the guidance is available free of charge to all ACCA's members.

-To download a copy of this guidance, members should login to myACCA, and go to the 'downloads'section.
-You can access myACCA by selecting the link in the Related Links section on the top left side of this page.
+To download a copy of this guidance, members should login to myACCA, and go to the 'downloads' section.
+You can access myACCA by selecting the link in the Related Links section on this page.